Isoris/Mypage/content/authors/admin/_index.md

 #### 👨‍💻 Programming Languages

--   Proficient in data manipulation, analytics, and bioinformatics scripting using Bash, R, and Python.
+-   Proficient in data manipulation, analytics, github for control version, and bioinformatics scripting using Bash, R, and Python.
 Some experience in Perl.

 ``` plaintext
   Experience Levels